Parity Sheaves and Smith Theory: The integral Tate category

-Let us write $\bF:D^b_c(Y;\zp)\to D^b_c(Y;\bF_p)$ for the modular reduction functor.
-It is left adjoint to the inclusion functor, and right adjoint to the $[-1]$-shift of the inclusion.
+For sheaves in the image of the Tate extension of scalars functor $\bT$, the computation of hom-sets simplifies dramatically.
+Write $\bF$ for the modular reduction functor; it is left adjoint to the inclusion functor, and right adjoint to the $[-1]$-shift of the inclusion.
 Temporarily writing $I$ for the inclusion functor, we have: